pages-themes/minimal/pages/events/DMCM2020_subpages/DMCM2020submissiondetails.md

 You need to prepare:
 - A description: feel free to reuse your submission abstract
 - Your poster: portrait orientation, A0 format, pdf
-- A pre-recorded video presentation describing your poster: 12 slides, 7 minutes max in mp4 format, <1 GB (you might find [this tutorial](https://www.youtube.com/watch?v=D8JV3w4TOVw) useful)
+- A pre-recorded video presentation describing your poster: 12 slides, 7 minutes max in mp4 format, <1 GB

 and submit it to [Zenodo platform, Disease Maps Community](https://zenodo.org/communities/disease-maps/?page=1&size=20){:target="_ blank"}.